Université de Montréal

 This post is also available in: Français (French)

-Founded on 18 October 1950, the Faculté de musique of the University of Montreal is recognized as the largest French-speaking music education institution in North America.
+Founded on 18 October 1950, the faculty of music of the Université de Montréal is recognised as the largest French-speaking music education institution in North America.
 By promoting a plurality of approaches and cross-disciplinary collaboration, the Faculty offers students innovative programs and opportunities to participate in leading-edge research and outreach.
-It is home to several prestigious entities: the Canada Research Chair in Music and Politics; the Interuniversity Research and Creation Group in Music and Society (RCMS); the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT); the Spatial Immersion Research Group (GRIS); and the Laboratoire Formes • Ondes (LFO).
+It is home to several prestigious entities: the Canada Research Chair in Music and Politics; the inter-university Research and Creation Group in Music and Society (RCMS); the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT); the Spatial Immersion Research Group; and the Laboratoire Formes • Ondes (LFO).

 Presentation of the class:

-The Atelier de musique visuelle is a year-long course in which students develop skills in videomusic and audiovisual performance.
-While the first term is devoted to fixed formats, the second focuses on real-time performance.
-Initially designed by composer Jean Piché, the course was restructured by Myriam Boucher to integrate deeper theoretical concepts, moving beyond software-centric learning to favor a multifaceted approach to visual creation—including digital and analogue capture, post-production, computer graphics, audio-reactivity, lighting, and projection mapping.
+The Immersive visual music workshop is a year-long course in which students develop skills in videomusic and audiovisual performance.
+While the first term is devoted to fixed formats, the second focuses on real time performance.
+Initially designed by composer Jean Piché, the course was restructured by Myriam Boucher to integrate deeper theoretical concepts, moving beyond software-centric learning to favour a multifaceted approach to visual creation—including digital and analogue capture, post-production, computer graphics, audio-reactivity, lighting, and projection mapping.

 Resurgens | Alex BRISSON | 2024